 The chart of accounts is organized by the order of each account's appearance in the financial statements, starting with the balance sheet and continuing with the income statement.

-Companies usually have two basic account groups for assets on their chart of accounts.
-The two basic categories are current assets and long-term assets.
-Here is a sample chart of accounts for the asset accounts:
+Companies usually have two basic account groups for assets on their chart of accounts: current assets and long-term assets.

 - Cash: All companies have a Cash account.
 You can list just this one account in the Chart of Accounts.
 Alternatively, you can break down your Cash account into Cash in Checking and Cash in Savings.
 If you have the cash for other purposes, then personalize this category in whatever way you like.
 Petty Cash can also be listed here.

 - Accounts Receivable: If you offer your customers store credit, the total amount of store credit outstanding is noted here.